Feminist views on transgender topics: Transfeminism

-Cyberfeminism and Xenofeminism
+Cyberfeminism and xenofeminism

 Cyberfeminism is a branch of feminism that focuses on cyberspace, the Internet, and technology.
-The term was coined in the early late-1980s and early-1990s, particularly after the publication of A Cyborg Manifesto by feminist Donna Haraway, which argued for feminism to move beyond the limitations of traditional gender, feminism, and politics.
+The term was coined in the early late-1980s and early-1990s, particularly after the publication of "A Cyborg Manifesto" by feminist Donna Haraway, which argued for feminism to move beyond the limitations of traditional gender, feminism, and politics.
 Out of cyberfeminism grew xenofeminism, arguing for the use of technology as a means towards the abolition of gender.
-Feminist collective Laboria Cuboniks published a manifesto title Xenofeminism: A Politics for Alienation that argued against the conception of nature as immutable and the conception that what is natural is good, declaring that "if nature is unjust, change nature!"
+Feminist collective Laboria Cuboniks published a manifesto titled Xenofeminism: A Politics for Alienation that argued against the conception of nature as immutable and the conception that what is natural is good, declaring that "if nature is unjust, change nature!"
 Xenofeminism has positioned itself as explicitly trans-inclusive and as rejecting the gender binary.
 Feminist Helen Hester has linked DIY self-help movements by second wave feminists and biohacking performed by trans people as a continuing lineage of emancipation.
 In a 2019 article in Feminist Review, Emily Jones said the movement noted how "essentialism and identity politics haunt the contemporary feminist and queer movement" and that instead of "wishing to eradicate what are seen as gendered traits, xenofeminism wants gender to explode and diffract: 'let a hundred sexes bloom!'.
 Thus, for xenofeminism, gender-abolitionism is about disrupting asymmetric gender systems and dispersing them, unpicking 'culturally weaponized markers of identity that harbour injustices', including gender as well as race, ability, class and sexuality."